Highpoint2000/AI-Denoise/README.md

 # AI-Denoise
-AI-based RNNoise model and a real-time DSP chain to remove background noise
+AI-based RNNoise model and a real-time DSP chain to remove background noise for FM-DX Webserver